-5.1.1 The cutting and groove processing of 9Ni steel pipe shall adopt the method of mechanical processing as far as possible, and gas cutting or plasma blanking and groove preparation can also be used.
+5.1.1 The cutting and groove processing of 9Ni steel pipe should preferably use the mechanical processing method.
+However, gas cutting or plasma blanking and groove preparation can also be used.

-The processed or cut groove shall be polished.
+The processed or cut groove must be polished.

-5.1.2 Due to the large wall thickness of the pipe used in this evaluation, it is necessary to design a suitable groove type should be designed.
+5.1.2 Due to the large wall thickness of the pipe used in this evaluation, it is necessary to design a suitable groove type.

-Considering reducing the groove area and welding deformation, improving the welding efficiency and reducing the consumption cost of Ni based welding materials, it is decided to adopt the groove type shown in Fig. 1, with a gap of 2 ~ 4mm and a blunt edge of 0 ~ 2mm.
+Considering reducing the groove area and welding deformation, improving the welding efficiency, and reducing the consumption cost of Ni-based welding materials, it has been decided to adopt the groove type shown in Fig. 1.
+The groove should have a gap of 2

-5.1.3 After the groove processing is completed, the appearance should be inspected to ensure that there are no cracks or delaminations.
+5.1.3 Once the groove processing is completed, the appearance should be inspected to ensure that there are no cracks or delaminations.
 If any such defects are found, they must be repaired.

-5.1.4 Mechanical methods and organic solvents shall be used to clean the surface of the groove and within 20mm on both sides to remove oil, rust, metal chips, oxide film and other dirt on the surface.
+5.1.4 Mechanical methods and organic solvents must be used to clean the surface of the groove and the area within 20mm on both sides to remove oil, rust, metal chips, oxide film, and any other dirt on the surface.

 Fig. 1 groove details